O-01/atlas-blockchain/blockchain/v0.2/README.md

     - blockchain/v0.1/block_hash.c
     - blockchain/v0.1/block_is_valid.c

-- Modify your code so when a Blockchain is serialized, the version stored is 0.2
+- Modify your code so when a Blockchain is serialized, the version stored is `0.2`
 ### Data structures
-Please refer to the concept page linked to this project to get familiar with the different data structures used in this project.
+Please refer to the [concept page linked to this project](https://intranet.hbtn.io/concepts/945) to get familiar with the different data structures used in this project.
 ### Additional information
 - Unless specified otherwise, you are allowed to use the C standard library
 - You are free to use any data structure that suits you as long as their purpose is well defined
-- You are free to print any information on stderr, this stream will be discarded during correction.
+- You are free to print any information **on stderr**, this stream will be discarded during correction.
 Since you are going to use these utility functions in your Blockchain project, you are free to manage errors as you wish.
 - At the end of this project, the structure of your repository should look like this (you may have additional files):
 ```
 holbertonschool-blockchain